 the editor of the correctness of the original paper.

-The article submitted should contain new nontrivial academic results, published for
+Duties of editors Publication decisions The article submitted should contain new nontrivial academic results, published for

 the first time ever.
 Each article should be reviewed.
 The process of the paper review is